Secrets

 Create Secret

-A secret holds its data in data
+A secret holds its data in data and can be any key:value combination.

 The secret value must be encoded using base64.
 This is due a secret may also contain binary data.